by Sharon Erdrich

 We will be recruiting participants as soon as we have raised enough money!

 The Role of Gut Health and the Microbiome

 Digestive health and poor gut function may contribute to fibromyalgia and vice-versa.
 Several studies have reported that people with fibromyalgia have reported that when their digestive system is more problematic, their fibro symptoms are also worse.

 Several studies have investigated various aspects of the function of the gut microbiota and have found higher cases of a range of conditions, from Helicobacter pylori (H.pylori), small intestinal bacterial overgrowth (SIBO), altered microbiome, increased intestinal permeability and so on.
 These studies are discussed in a comprehensive systematic review here

-Fortunately, there are dietary and lifestyle interventions which are relatively simple to adopt.
+Fortunately, there are dietary and lifestyle interventions which are relatively simple to adopt and can help many people with fibro.
 Key strategies include exercise, stress reduction, mindfulness practices as well as personalised natural medicine, aimed to address contributing factors, such as healthy digestive function, a robust microbiome, and so on.